microsoft/mu_plus/MsCorePkg/Library/MuSecureBootKeySelectorLib/ReadMe.md

 ### Platform Code

-Platforms held the responsibility in authoring a library instance of `MuSecureBootKeySelectorLib` to provide certificates or signature lists for secure boot operation usage.
+Platforms held the responsibility in authoring a library instance of `SecureBootKeyStoreLib` to provide certificates or signature lists for secure boot operation usage.

 Optional: if platforms do not use variable policy to protect `PK`, one should also author an instance of `PlatformPKProtectionLib`